 The Kentucky Archaeological Survey is selling home DVDs (at cost) of the program to viewers, students and teachers.
 Go to the VOD/DVD page for an order form.
 The production team will also provide streaming access (rent, purchase/download) later this year from Voyageur’s Vimeo On Demand website.
 Watch this space for a launch date.

 Creelsboro and the Cumberland: A Living History is being broadcast by Kentucky Educational Television (KET) on KETKY (The Kentucky Channel) beginning in January, 2020.
 See Distribution for more information.

 A public screening of Creelsboro and the Cumberland: A Living History will take place on the campus of Western Kentucky University at 7:00 pm on Monday, February 24.
 See Distribution for more information.

 Creelsboro and the Cumberland: A Living History had its world premiere during the Creelsboro Reunion Festival on Saturday, September 14, 2019.
 Thousands attended the festival for the live music, storytelling, artwork, food at the Creelsboro Country Store and some good old-fashioned “visiting.”
 Over 475 people attended four screenings at the Creelsboro Church of the Nazarene.
 Our thanks to the Creelsboro Reunion Committee, members of the church, and dozens of area residents who made this project possible.

-This educational media project is made possible with the generous support of the Federal Highway Administration, Kentucky Transportation Cabinet, Kentucky Archaeological Survey, Kentucky Heritage Council and Voyageur Media Group, Inc.
+This educational media project is made possible with support of the Federal Highway Administration, the Kentucky Transportation Cabinet, the Kentucky Archaeological Survey and Voyageur Media Group, Inc.